qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 We assume that the reader is familiar with the terminology used in
 {{I-D.ietf-quic-transport}}.
 In addition, we define the following terms:

-- Path: A logical association seen by a QUIC host to reach its peer, on which packets can be sent.
-It is typically characterized by (Source IP Address, Source Port Number, Destination IP Address, Destination Port Number).
-A path is unidirectional, similar to the Connection IDs.
-A path is internally identified by using a Path ID and uses a potentially changing Connection ID identifying the parent connection in packets exchaged on that path.
+- Uniflow: A unidirectional flow of packets between a QUIC host and its peer.

-- Initial Paths: The paths used by peers for the establishment of the QUIC connection.
+  It is identified by an internal Uniflow ID.
+Packets sent over a uniflow use a given (set of) Connection ID(s).
+When being in use, a uniflow is (temporarily) bound to a 4-tuple (Source IP Address, Source Port Number, Destination IP Address, Destination Port Number).

-  The cryptographic handshake is done on these paths.
-These are identified by Path ID 0.
+- Initial Uniflows: The two uniflows used by peers for the establishment of the QUIC connection.
+The cryptographic handshake is done on these uniflows.
+These are identified by Uniflow ID 0.

 Notational Conventions